videojs/videojs-contrib-eme/README.md

   // do something else
 };

+var suppressErrorsIfPossible = true;

 player.eme.initializeMediaKeys(emeOptions, emeCallback, suppressErrorsIfPossible);
 ```

-When `suppressErrorsIfPossible` is set to `false` (the default) and an error
-occurs, the error handler will be invoked after the callback finishes, and
-`error` called on the player.
-When set to `true` and an error occurs, the
-error handler will not be invoked, with the exception of `mskeyerror` errors
-in IE11 since they cannot be suppressed asynchronously.
+When `suppressErrorsIfPossible` is set to `false` (the default) and an error occurs, the error handler will be invoked after the callback finishes and `error()` will be called on the player.
+When set to `true` and an error occurs, the error handler will not be invoked with the exception of `mskeyerror` errors in IE11 since they cannot be suppressed asynchronously.

-### Passing methods seems complicated

-While simple URLs are supported for many EME implementations, we wanted to provide as much
-flexibility as possible.
-This means that if your server has a different structure, you use
-a different format for FairPlay content IDs, or you want to test something in the browser
-without making a request, we can support that, since you can control the methods.

-### Special Events
+### Events

 There are some events that are specific to this plugin.

-Once such event is `licenserequestattempted`.
+#### `licenserequestattempted`

-This event is triggered on the tech on the callback of every license request.
+This event is triggered on the Video.js playback tech on the callback of every license request made by videojs-contrib-eme.

-In order to listen to this event:

 ```
-player.tech().on('licenserequestattempted', function(event) {
+player.tech(true).on('licenserequestattempted', function(event) {
   // Act on event
 });
 ```

+#### `keystatuschange`

-Additionally, when the status of a key changes, an event of type `keystatuschange` will
+When the status of a key changes, an event of type `keystatuschange` will
-be triggered on the `tech_`.
-This helps you handle feedback to the user for situations
-like trying to play DRM-protected media on restricted devices.
+be triggered on the Video.js playback tech.
+This helps you handle feedback to the user for situations like trying to play DRM-protected media on restricted devices.

-Just like the above, you can listen to the event like so:

 ```
-player.tech().on('keystatuschange', function(event) {
+player.tech(true).on('keystatuschange', function(event) {
   // Event data:
   // keyId
   // status: usable, output-restricted, etc